Mysterious Song: Gameplay

 Mysterious Song is a role-playing game reminiscent of Dragon Warrior and Final Fantasy, where the player assume the role of Spear, who is tasked by King Algameth IX of the Toren kingdom to investigate the sudden insurgence of monsters in the land.
-The game has two modes; In "Original" mode, the number of experience points required to level up is higher, while "Balanced" mode lowers the amount of experience required to level up characters.
+The game has two modes; In "Original" mode, the number of experience points required to level up is higher, while "Balanced" mode lowers the number of experience required to level up characters.
 Before starting the game, the player is presented with a menu which allows them to begin a new quest (a game), continue a previous quest.
 In the original DOS version, the player had the option to change the scrolling speed, while three different languages settings are available to choose before the title in the TurboGrafx-CD remake.

 The player controls the protagonist and his companions in the game's two-dimensional fictional world that consists of various locations ranging from towns to dungeons, which are depicted as scaled-down maps where the player can converse with locals to obtain items and services, solve puzzles and challenges.
 Enemies ambush the party with random encounters on the field map or dungeons and initiates a battle that occurs directly on a separate battle screen.

 Combat is menu-based: the player selects an action from a list of options such as Attack, Magic, Item and Run.
 The player and enemies can use physical or magical attacks to wound their respective targets during battle encounters, and the player can use items to heal or attempt to flee from battle.
 Each character and enemy has a number of hit points (HP), which can be reduced with successful attacks that decreases their hit points but it can be restored on the next turn.
 If the party flees, they will be returned to the map screen but the game is over if every character in the party dies and all unsaved progress will be lost.